Category Archives: 1951 Films

 Highlights in this department are “’S Wonderful” and “I Got Rhythm”.

-The brilliance of the film is the simply awesome 18-minute epic finale involving Gene Kelly’s ballet throughout Parisian sets of various artists.
+The brilliance is the awesome eighteen-minute epic finale involving Gene Kelly’s ballet throughout Parisian sets of various artists.
 It is as innovative as anything in film history.

-The drawback of the film is the lack of chemistry between Kelly and Caron, an aspect of the film I notice more and more with each passing viewing.
+The drawback of the film is the lack of chemistry between Kelly and Caron, an aspect I notice more with each passing viewing.

 There is more chemistry between Kelly and Foch, who is meant to be the odd woman out, and I still find myself rooting for the two of them instead of the intended couple.